This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 Yes!
 You got it right!

-Let's ask the user another question using data from the Shape API again.
-Recall, our API response is stored inside a variable called shape.
+Let's ask the user another question using more data from the Shape API.
+Again, our API response is stored inside a variable called shape.

-First, let's calculate the shortest chapter of the book.
-We'll use the Python min() function on the chapters array to find the position with the fewest verses.
+Start by calculating the shortest chapter of the book.
+In order to do this, we will use the Python min() function on the chapters array to find the position with the fewest verses.
 Then (since our array is 0-based) we'll add 1 to calculate a human-readable chapter.

 q2 = input(f"Which chapter of {index_title} is the shortest? ")